 §663.256 Can a Tribe use funds made available under a Funding Agreement to leverage other funds or to pay back loans?

 Yes.
-A Tribe can use funds made available under a Funding Agreement to leverage other funds or to pay back transportation related loans unless the use of such funds for such purposes is prohibited by law. §663.257 Can a Tribe apply for loans or credit from a State infrastructure bank?
+A Tribe can use funds made available under a Funding Agreement to leverage other funds or to pay back transportation related loans unless the use of such funds for such purposes is prohibited by law.

+Matching Funds

+§ ###.1704 Shall funds provided under compacts, funding agreements, grants, or State transfers made pursuant to this section be treated as non-Federal funds for purposes of meeting matching or cost participation requirements under any other Federal or non-Federal Transportation program?

+Yes, As provided in 25 U.S.C.5392(d) funds provided under compacts, funding agreements, State transfers or grants made pursuant this section shall be treated as non-Federal funds for purposes of meeting matching or cost participation requirements under any other Federal or non-Federal Transportation program.

+§663.257 Can a Tribe apply for loans or credit from a State infrastructure bank?

 Yes.
 A Tribe can apply for loans or credit from a State infrastructure bank.
 Upon the request of a Tribe, the Department will provide necessary documentation to a State infrastructure bank to facilitate obtaining loans and other forms of credit for a Tribal Transportation Program or other eligible project.